gimlet editorial an eye for the detail

 What will it cost?

 The price you will pay depends on a number of things: the length of the text, whether I’ll be working on screen or on paper, the turnaround requested, and the level of editorial intervention required.
-As a newly qualified proofreader, my rates are highly competitive: £12 per hour / £10 an hour for students.
-(As a point of reference, the Chartered Institute of Editing and Proofreading's suggested minimum hourly rate is £25.40 for proofreading, and up to £29.60 for copy-editing.)
+My rates are highly competitive: £20 per hour / £15 an hour for students; as a point of reference, the Chartered Institute of Editing and Proofreading's suggested minimum hourly rate is £25.70 for proofreading, and up to £29.90 for copy-editing.

 Once we’ve agreed a price, I’ll ask you to complete a booking confirmation form to secure my services for a set time period.
 I require 50% of the total agreed fee to be paid in advance to confirm the booking; the remainder will be due upon completion.